September 25, 2015 - Marshall Coyle

 Your survey entry key is “LATEX HYBRID”

 You see this essay as written words, but for me it is the spoken word.
-Almost two years ago I was literally floored by an uncommon autoimmune illness that selectively attacks joints and internal connective tissues.
+More than two years ago I was literally floored by an uncommon autoimmune illness that selectively attacks joints and internal connective tissues.
 I first had it sixty years ago and in an even more virulent form.
 It is called “Reactive Arthritis” (ReA) interchangeable with an older name, “Reiter’s Syndrome”.
 It responds to steroids like more common forms of arthritis does and shares a name, but it is quite different.
 Painfully swollen hands and feet have has slowed me down but not stopped me.
 I healed a bit in the early months with heavy steroid doses, but have had to settle with “improved” but not healed.
 I am blessed with mostly good health considering my age, but have had to accept that the pain and stiffness are permanent.
 I may have to discontinue this blog in the foreseeable future, but will do my best to never surprise anyone.
 If I commit to a “virtual shopping” for you, you will receive it before I close down the shop.

 The daily letters of thanks that I receive helps to convince me that I am doing the right thing.
 I am not “paying it forward”, an expression so popular with millennials, but I am trying to pay it back.
 I want to pay the community back for the good life that making, buying, and selling mattresses has long afforded to the two of us.
 And secondly, and maybe a bit selfish, as I mentioned earlier, I wanted to try to stave off dementia by keeping my aging brain exercised by doing what I like and know how to do well.
 I have seen too many of my peers literally go to seed because “if you don’t use it, you lose it”.
 Helping fund animal rescue was an early weeks afterthought, but the success has surpassed anything that I thought could happen.